MiggiV2/db-setup/README.md

 ```

 ### Step 2: Connect
 Same command from Step 3.
-The container was removed, because of the --rm option.
+The container was removed because of the --rm option.
 ```shell
 docker run -it --rm --network db postgres:11 psql -h my-postgres -U postgres
 ```